fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Complete your order

-If you selected **Paper signature** in the **Add account information** page, you can download a Letter of Authorization template.
+- If you selected **Paper signature** in the **Add account information** page, you can download a Letter of Authorization template.

   - The template is prepopulated with the information you input in the wizard.
-    - Once signed, you upload an electronic copy of the signed Letter of Authorization and then you can select **Submit** and the port request proceeds.
+  - Once signed, you upload a copy of the signed Letter of Authorization and then you can select **Submit** and the port request proceeds.

-If you selected **E-signature** in the **Add account information** page, the authorized user receives an email to sign the Letter of Authorization once you select **Complete and send e-signature request**.
+- If you selected **E-signature** in the **Add account information** page, the authorized user receives an email to sign the Letter of Authorization once you select **Complete and send e-signature request**.

   - Once they electronically sign, the port request proceeds.

 ---